309thEDDGE/tip/README.md

 Most internal functions return boolean.
 Only functions which can fail at points where the logic is relevant to one of the exit codes, not a general internal error (`EX_SOFTWARE`), and where the elucidation of which is reasonably useful, return exit codes.
 High-level functions, such as those which return values to main, intepret non exit code-returning function successes and failures as 0 (`EX_OK`) and 70 (`EX_SOFTWARE`), respectively.

 # `conda-forge` Package Build
-## Preparation

-Use the github token to clone the repo
-`git clone https://<user name>:<token>@github.com/309thEDDGE/tip.git`

-### Environments
+## Environments
-Setup the Windows and Linux environments and build TIP locally in the traditional manner (non-Conda) prior to attempting the `conda-forge` Conda build.
-If source code or CMake scripts are modified to fix issues with the Conda build it is important to verify the non-Conda builds succeed.
+Setup the Windows and Linux environments and build TIP locally in the traditional manner (non-Conda) prior to attempting the `conda-forge` Conda build, henceforth just `conda-forge` build.
+It is important to verify that non-Conda builds succeed prior to attempting `conda-forge` builds which have additional complexity.

 The instructions to [Conda build](#conda-build) above are specific to developmental builds, i.e., configuring a Conda environment for iterative development.
 It is not equivalent to a `conda-forge` build which uses a recipe found in the `conda-forge` `tip-feedstock` repo.
+Some effort has been made to standardize the development Conda build with the `conda-forge` build, yet differences remain.
 While Conda development builds may be useful to debug issues with the TIP `conda-forge` package build, it is not necessary.
 The TIP `conda-forge` package build automatically creates the necessary environment, builds in that environment, creates a runtime environment, installs the built TIP package in that environment, and executes tests to confirm success.

-The steps include the following build examples, which should position one to iterate on the `conda-forge` build for debugging or feature addition purposes
+The following steps run through Linux and Windows build examples in the pattern of non-Conda traditional builds followed by `conda-forge` builds.
+Successful builds in both paradigms should position one to iterate on the `conda-forge` build for debugging or feature addition purposes.
-* Windows build using local dependencies
-* Windows TIP `conda-forge` package build
-* Ubuntu build using dependencies obtained from the package manager
-* Linux TIP `conda-forge` package build

 For all build types, check that the proper environment is active.
-Ensure that there are no active Conda or other virtual environments active for standard, non-Conda builds.
+Ensure that there are no active Conda or other virtual environments for standard, non-Conda builds.
 And be certain that the correct Conda environment is active for Conda builds.

+### Windows
-#### Windows Build with Local Dependencies
+#### Traditional Build
 1. Install support for Windows users per the [notes for Windows user](#note-for-windows-users)
 2. Obtain prebuilt dependencies and organize into directory and file name structure that can be obtained in `cmake/CMake_windows_depsdir.cmake`
 3. Open "x64 Native Tools Command Prompt for VS 2022" or similar, depending on the version of Visual Studio Build Tools.
 Execute remaining build commands in the command prompt.